Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 Taking a rest on a hike

-Regular rest stops are a must – not just for the body, but also for soaking in the view!
+Regular rest stops are a must – not just for the body, but also for taking in the view!

-19. Take long strides on flats, short steps on inclines
+19. Take long strides on flats, short steps on hills

 20. Wear your pack correctly

-You also need to ensure the contents in your pack or rucksack or evenly distributed, so you’re not lopsided.
-You also don’t want the pack pulling you backwards.
+You also need to ensure the contents in your pack or rucksack are evenly distributed, so you’re not lopsided.
+You also don’t want the pack pulling you backwards, so pack heavier items at the bottom.

 Trekkers on a mountain trail